 FAQs About Home Foreclosures

 These are very scary times for a number of homeowners who are facing the loss of the largest financial investment - their home.
-The attorneys at Bellas & Wachowski are dedicated consumer advocates who care about their clients.
-We also believe that an informed consumer is better equipped to deal with the issues confronting them when they face the threat of losing their home.What Is Foreclosure?
+The attorneys at Bellas & Wachowski Attorneys at Law are dedicated consumer advocates who care about their clients.
+We also believe that an informed consumer is better equipped to deal with the issues confronting them when they face the threat of losing their home.What is Foreclosure?

 Foreclosure is the legal process a bank must take when the bank holds a defaulted mortgage on a property and seeks to take ownership of the property from the homeowner.

 This process begins when the bank holding the mortgage on a property declares a default of that mortgage for non-payment of the monthly mortgage amount.
 If the homeowner does not clear the default by paying the mortgage, the bank can file a foreclosure lawsuit.

 The homeowner is advised that there is a foreclosure lawsuit when they receive a complaint and summons from a sheriff or court-appointed process server.
 As soon as the homeowner receives this complaint, important time periods start running.

 These time periods allow for reinstatement of the mortgage, response to the foreclosure action, and/or redemption of the property after a judgment of foreclosure is granted to the bank and against the homeowner.
 It is imperative that the homeowner call an attorney immediately to be advised of their legal rights and remedies available to them through the law or other avenues.